 Risks and Considerations

-• Time your application — If applying from outside, after endorsement you have limited window to apply; plan for visa processing times.
+- Time your application—if applying from outside, after endorsement, you have a limited window to apply; plan for visa processing times.